rubyponnudurai/gitcourse/README.md

 - avocado
 - onion
-- tomato
+- tomatoes
 - salt
 - pepper

 ## method

+1. Chop onions and tomatoes.
-Put into a bowl and mix.
+2. Put into a bowl and mix.
+3. Scoop out flesh and destone avocado.